“I shall not commit the fashionable stupidity of regarding everything I cannot explain as a fraud.” – Carl Jung (famous psychologist & astrologer)

 Whereas astrology, “in its broadest sense, is the search for human meaning in the sky; it seeks to understand general and specific human behavior through the influence of planets and other celestial objects” (Wikipedia).

-Up until about the 17th century, before astrology was relegated to the back-pages of popular magazines and lumped together with other divination techniques, it was considered a scholarly pursuit.
+Up until about the 17th century, before astrology was relegated to the back-pages of popular magazines, it was considered a scholarly pursuit.
 There was no distinction between astronomy and astrology.

 Even though astronomy and astrology have gone their separate ways, astrology is still very much related to astronomy and it maintains its scientific roots.
 It’s true, we really don’t know how or why the position and the movement of the planets might be able to influence human behavior.
 Is it psychic magic?
 Confirmation bias?
 Meaningless entertainment?